-- Know how to apply the principles of the claims process to a given set of circumstances - 8.1 Apply the principles of the claims process to a given set of circumstances - 9.
-Understand legal and regulatory considerations - 9.1 Describe the main features of the Financial Conduct Authority regulations - 9.2 Explain 'Treating Customers Fairly' - 9.3 Explain dispute resolution relating to healthcare insurance - 9.4 Describe the main features of ABI Guidelines and Statements of Best Practice and non-statutory regulation relating to healthcare - 9.5 Explain the effect on healthcare insurance of the Access to Medical Reports Act 1988; Access to Health Records Act 1990; Equality Act 2010; Data Protection Act 1998 and the Mental Capacity Act 2005 - 9.6 Explain the personal taxation implications for holders of healthcare insurance. - 9.7 Explain the company taxation implications for corporate purchasers of healthcare insurance - 10.
+- 8. Know how to apply the principles of the claims process to a given set of circumstances - 8.1 Apply the principles of the claims process to a given set of circumstances

+9. Understand legal and regulatory considerations

+- 9.1 Describe the main features of the Financial Conduct Authority regulations - 9.2 Explain the fair treatment of customers - 9.3 Explain dispute resolution relating to healthcare insurance - 9.4 Describe the main features of ABI Guidelines and Statements of Best Practice and non-statutory regulation relating to healthcare - 9.5 Explain the effect on healthcare insurance of the Access to Medical Reports Act 1988; Access to Health Records Act 1990; Equality Act 2010; Data Protection legislation; Mental Capacity Act 2005; Consumer Insurance (Disclosure and Representations) Act 2012; Insurance Act 2015; the Consumer Rights Act 2015 and the Enterprise Act 2016 - 9.6 Explain the personal taxation implications for holders of healthcare insurance. - 9.7 Explain the company taxation implications for corporate purchasers of healthcare insurance - 10.
 Know how to apply the principles contained within law and regulation to a given set of circumstances - 10.1 Apply the principles contained within law and regulation to a given set of circumstances